 It’s a wet, biting day where I am, and boy am I desperate for some good tunes.
-Amid the lengthy scroll through Lavafoshi, a familiar face catches my eye.
-Neck abridged, half submerged, head full of dark and curly locks, the man in the image is floating, no, drowning – drowning in the salt of the crystalline sea.
-Surrounded by naught but pinks of coral and letters of thaana as delicate as he, the man seems to be at peace.
+Amid the scroll through Lavafoshi, a familiar face catches my eye.
+Neck abridged, half submerged, head full of dark and curly locks, the man in the image is floating, no, drowning, drowning in the salt of the crystalline sea.
+Surrounded by pinks of coral and letters of thaana as delicate as he, the man seems to be at peace.

 This is my first look at Genbendhen, a debut album by Affan, one that will eventually grow to be the warming soundtrack to my sun-less Sunday afternoon.
 Genbendhen, which translates to ‘Until I Drown’, was publicly unveiled by the artist only some months ago, even though the writing, arrangement, composition and recording that went into the album precedes its release by two or so years.

 I start, as most people do, with the first track Hatharu An’golhi.
-A gentle cascade from jazzy sax into smooth velvet, Affan’s voice is unmistakable; along with the routine plucks of his acoustic guitar, he sets a clear tone for what’s in store.
+A gentle cascade from jazzy sax to Affan’s unmistakable voice, along with the routine plucks of his acoustic guitar, he sets a clear tone for what’s in store.
 Towards the end of the track, he and the instruments meld together in erratic, free-flowing fashion, a style Affan is known (and very well praised) for.

 Next on the list, Kamaku Dhaakah Nei, which has an interesting raivaru sort of intro, followed by a quick and intimate swerve towards bluesy, latin rock.
 A few verses and one guitar solo later, the song ends with a brief but lovely encounter with Jeymu Dhonkamana’s Dhin Mi Hithey.
 The rock undertones present in this song are very much reflected in tracks like Fahulava and Naseyhatheh, which appear later on in the album.